roman-milk/roman-milk.github.io/a-weird-one.md

  "No?
 You miss me more that I can possibly know and you don't want to get together?
 I thought we had something going."

  "We did White Boy; we did.
 I want to see you, but I don't dare.
 I don't know how to explain it White Boy, but you are dangerous."
-Report_Story #3